4 Data Summaries

 births <- read_csv("data/12.1_delivery.csv", col_types = birth_cols)

-There’s also additional edits you can make to the initial file, for example, you can also set the order of levels for categorical data when you first import it.
+There’s also additional edits you can make to the initial file, for example, you can set the order of levels for categorical data when you first import it.
+This can be useful when you want to create plots as R will automatically order factors alphabetically but this might not be the most useful way to present your data.
+A very common option is to order your factor by importance or frequency of the groups.

 To check which groups our data has, we can use the count() function to check the level labels for AgeGroup, Delivery and Induced; and set sort = TRUE to sort by frequency.